Want the perfect workout program?Take Quiz

 A few precautions to take to reduce your risk of experiencing vastus lateralis pain include:

 If you want thick, strong thighs then you must start focusing on working the vastus lateralis muscle.
+And for ladies focusing on sculpting their legs, vastus lateralis moves should be included when programming best exercises for saddlebags.
 The only way you can start to get the coveted outer thigh sweep look is to actively work on it by targeting the muscles in various ways.
 Add these vastus lateralis exercises to your leg day routine and make sure to warm up before your workout followed by a cool down so you avoid muscle strains and boost those gains.

 Comments will be approved before showing up.